grandparkla/beta/_includes/closed-areas.markdown

-All parks areas are currently open!
+All parks areas are currently open.

 <!--
 ## June 28, 2019